About the Journal

 The Journal’s focus is information architecture research, theory, and practice in digital, physical and blended information spaces, from a designerly, systemic perspective that includes, among others, the social, cultural, political, cognitive, and technical aspects of living in information.

 The Journal is broadly transdisciplinary and interdisciplinary, publishing works focusing on information architecture and drawing on, and contributing to, a broad range of disciplines.
 Its guiding principle is not to discriminate contradictory arguments and alternative approaches: theoretical and methodological pluralism is welcomed and supported.

-The Journal is published biannually in English.
+The Journal is published biannually in English using a rolling waves publishing model.
 Acceptable contributions include original research articles, opinion pieces, synthesizing literature surveys, best practice reports, case studies, reprints, and proposals for special issues.
 All contributions will be peer-reviewed according to appropriate criteria.
 For more on submitting and the peer-review process, read Submissions.

 The REG-iA (Research and Education Group in Information Architecture) was an Information Architecture Institute international volunteer initiative started by Andrea Resmini in January 2008 and comprising academics from Denmark, Sweden, Italy, Poland, and Norway, with the general purpose of addressing the gap between research and practice in information architecture and the specific purpose of setting up and running the Journal of Information Architecture.